COVID 19: Temporary Precautionary Measures Announced by Government on 27 November

 Please email Apprenticeships@telfordcollege.ac.uk for more support.

 Yes, your assessor will continue to support you with the knowledge, skills and behaviours required as part of your apprenticeship, if you have to complete Functional Skills in Maths and English this can also be supported whilst you are working from home.
 The time you spend working on your apprenticeship (apart from your Functional Skills) can also be recorded towards your 20% OTJT.

 Not at all, this opportunity for you to develop new skills within a different role will further support your knowledge, skills and behaviours.
 This time can be recorded towards your 20% OTJT.
 Your assessor will still be able to contact you and support you with regular meetings.
 Our assessment team can work flexibly around you, please speak to your assessor if you need to arrange flexible times to meet online to discuss your progress.

-Our student services team is on hand to provide support and advice.
-Call 01952 642237, or email email@example.com
+Our student services team is on hand to provide support and advice, please contact email@example.com and 01952 642452

-Yes, you need to ensure your employer is paying you the national minimum wage for your age.
+Yes, you need to ensure your employer is paying you the national minimum wage for an apprentice.
 If your employer is topping up the additional 20% then this won’t be an issue.

 If you have been made redundant you need to contact your assessor or the apprenticeship team straight away so that we can support you.
 We will support you to find new apprenticeship or transfer to new employer.
 Redundancy advice can be found here.